miguelzf/PokerBot/README.md

 PokerBot
 ========

 Automatic intelligent playing bot for PokerStars.
-Still in its infancy, only component done so far is the hand evaluator.
+This bot is still in its infancy, the only component done so far is the hand evaluator.
 Started it a couple years back, and I haven't got the time to touch it again since, so it's been on hiatus.